mru-csis-1501-201904-001/course.notes/advice.md

 ## 2019-SEP-20

-As noted in the [lec.05](lecture.and.lab.notes/09.18.lec.05.md) and [lab.04](lecture.and.lab.notes/09.20.lab.04.md) notes, you should learn the syntax for Java if statements on your own - it's pretty darn close to the pseudocode versions.
+- As noted in the [lec.05](lecture.and.lab.notes/09.18.lec.05.md) and [lab.04](lecture.and.lab.notes/09.20.lab.04.md) notes, you should learn the syntax for Java if statements on your own - it's pretty darn close to the pseudocode versions.

   You are only expected to know how to **read** simple conditions (those not using && and ||) in Java, not write them.

+- Don't forget to look at my solutions from time to time when you finish drills!

 ## 2019-SEP-17